Real or not? Indians-Astros show some strategy; Terry Collins watch begins

 One of the trickle-down effects of baseball in 2017 is less strategy.
-Think about it: Fewer sacrifice bunts (because the numbers say bunts generally decrease the odds of scoring); fewer stolen base attempts (because you don't want to risk caught stealing); fewer hit-and-runs (because there are so many more strikeouts); fewer players to pinch run or use as defensive replacements (because you have to carry more relievers).
+Think about it: Fewer sacrifice bunts (because the numbers say bunts generally decrease the odds of scoring); fewer stolen base attempts (because you don't want to risk getting caught stealing); fewer hit-and-runs (because there are so many more strikeouts); fewer players to pinch run or use as defensive replacements (because you have to carry more relievers).

-That's why the ninth inning of the Astros-Indians game was fun.
-Two good teams wrapping up a good series with another one-run game.
+That's why the ninth inning of the Astros-Indians game was fun: two good teams wrapping up a good series with another one-run game.
 And actual strategy!

 The Indians led 4-3 with closer Cody Allen on the mound.
-Jose Altuve, who hadn't started the game after that outfield collision on Tuesday, hit for Tony Kemp to start the inning and reached on an infield single.
+Jose Altuve, who hadn't started the game after that outfield collision Tuesday, hit for Tony Kemp to start the inning and reached on an infield single.
 So, with Josh Reddick up, do you:

 (A) Steal